Dhi13man/open_route_service/CONTRIBUTING.md

 7. Make changes in your local repository to make the contribution you want.
     1. Data Model files go to `./lib/src/models/`.
     2. API files go to `./lib/src/services/`.
+    3. If you change public method names, coordinate handling, profiles, or exceptions, update `skills/`.

 8. Add relevant tests (if any) for the contribution you made to `./test/` folder and an appropriate subfolder.